Chart Color Schemes

 Warriewood's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Analysis shows strong health performance in Warriewood based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were low among the general population but higher than national averages for older, at-risk cohorts.
-Private health cover was exceptionally high at approximately 65% of the total population (5,916 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Analysis of health metrics shows strong performance throughout Warriewood.
+Mortality rates and chronic condition prevalence were assessed by AreaSearch, with common health conditions' prevalence low among the general population but higher than the national average for older, at-risk cohorts.
+Private health cover rate was exceptionally high at approximately 65% of the total population (5,916 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health